National Status: RareRegional Status: RareHabitat:

 The larval case, triangular in section and made of dead leaves is characteristic.
 It also persists after the adult has emerged and when the pools dry up.
 The latter is very useful as the habitat is often dangerous to access when wet.

 Future work in the region

 Wooded mossland sites and dense carr of lakes fens are potential sites and the initially unattractive pools of such habitats are worth investigating.
 Wooded mossland sites are potentially under greatest threat as they are often regarded as degraded and candidates for serious tree clearance.
 A preliminary survey and retention of some suitable habitat is desirable.
-Its status at the regional sites could be checked; Wybunbury Moss had a large population and has many other rare species whose status is monitored, perhaps A. brevipennis could be added to the schedules for the site.
+Its status at three regional sites has been checked in 2018; Wynbunbury Moss, Hatchmere fen and Danes Moss (searches of the first two were supported by the Tanyptera Project small grants scheme).
+Wynbunbury Moss had a large population and has many other rare species whose status is monitored, perhaps A. brevipennis could be added to the schedules for the site.